 Nutritionist Cindy Williams shares her ideas for encouraging kids to eat well for life.

-It’s easy to get caught up in simply getting a dinner on the table that everyone’s willing to eat – never mind all the worries about nutrition!
+The 10 Healthy eating habits for kids can be difficult to master.
+However, It’s easy to get caught up in simply getting a dinner on the table that everyone’s willing to eat – never mind all the worries about nutrition!
 Issues like: am I feeding them too much?
 Should I make them finish their meal?
 Will they be hungry at school?
 Are they getting enough calcium, iron, or that latest vital nutrient I just read about?
 Is this food healthy?

 Are all too often relegated to the bottom of the priority list when you’ve got after-school sports to get to, ‘cool’ birthday presents to purchase and questions about homework to answer.
 But it pays to step back occasionally and look at the bigger picture.
 We all try to give our children healthy food so they grow up strong, fit and healthy.
 But the greater aim of parenting is to prepare kids for the big wide world by teaching them how to make good choices on their own.
 Instilling these healthy eating habits in your children will ensure they develop into healthy adults.